 The CZMA is the primary federal law for managing coastal zone resources.
 Federal activities, as defined in the CZMA, that may have reasonably foreseeable effects on natural resources or land or water uses in the coastal zone, regardless of the project's location, are required to be consistent, to the maximum extent practicable, with the enforceable policies of federally approved state coastal management programs (16 USC § 1456; 15 CFR Part 930).
 The state of California implements the CZMA through its federally approved California Coastal Management Plan (CCMP) under the California Coastal Act of 1976 (CCA).
 As noted, federally controlled lands are not part of the coastal zone (15 CFR § 923.33); however federal agencies submit a consistency determination when an action could have reasonably foreseeable effects on coastal zone uses or resources.
 DAF's implementing policy incorporates this requirement and also states that a consistency determination must be accomplished when the activity is likely to affect such resources in the reasonably foreseeable future (AFMAN 32-7003, Environmental Conservation, Section 3.26.2, Federal Consistency Determination).
 If a federal activity would not foreseeably affect the coastal use or resource, then the federal agency may prepare a negative determination for that action.
 The state, through the CCC, reviews the DAF's consistency or negative determinations for federally authorized projects pursuant to the CZMA and the CZMA's implementing regulations.
-As of the publication of this EA for public comment, the CCC has not provided DAF with its decision on its review of the consistency determination.
+On 18 December 2024, Vandenberg SFB submitted the DAF's consistency determination to the CCC for review.